Skip to content

 Verification

-Reboot the mini PC and perform the following verifications:
+Reboot the mini PC, then perform the following checks:

 CPU frequency scaling

-To verify that CPU frequency scaling is set to performance
+Run this command to verify that CPU frequency scaling is disabled:

 cpufreq-info -p